 An early adopter of the Internet, Adell was quick to realize its potential, holding senior positions for websites including Radiowave, MusicNow, and Amazon.
 After leaving Amazon, he joined online streaming service Napster as Vice President of Music Services, putting him in charge of music programming and product initiatives.
-From there, he became Chief Operating Officer at Beatport, the world’s largest digital music store for DJs, where he helped build the company to a $50 million valuation upon its sale in 2013.
+From there, he became Chief Operating Officer and ultimately Chief Executive Officer at Beatport, the world’s largest digital music store for DJs, where he helped build the company to a $65+ million valuation upon its sale in 2013.

 In 2016, Adell co-founded MetaPop, a platform for remixers.
 In March of 2017, Adell sold MetaPop to Native Instruments, home of Traktor DJ hardware and software, Maschine Production hardware and software and over one hundred other leading products for music creators.
 As Native Instruments’ new Chief Digital Officer, Adell is the senior executive at the company’s Los Angeles Office and is leading a new division creating and managing digital services for music creators.